-DIY Mousepad makes your mouse very happy by Admin
+DIY Mousepad makes your mouse very happy by Jessica Hodges

 20 bucks says the mouse pad you’re using right now says Intel on it or Microsoft Windows.
 And it’s blue.
 Or if you’re like me you don’t even have a mouse pad, your mouse just collects dust as you move back and forth on your desk.
 Some people are mouse pad people and some aren’t.
 Some like those really simple plastic, hard ones and some like the extra cushy bulky with attached wrist rest ones.

 Whether you like mouse pads or not, this is an easy project to add some happiness to your desk and it’s just really cool.
 Chris Gardner from Man Made DIY wrote a guest tutorial on Design*Sponge and I caught it in my Google Reader.
 Thanks to both awesome blogs > here’s how to do it!